Doctor of Philosophy (PhD) Degree in the field of Religion

 For general university requirements, please see Doctoral Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 The graduate program accepts a limited number of qualified students.
 A distinguished undergraduate record and high scores on the Graduate Record Examination (GRE) are essential, and an advanced degree in the humanities is desirable.
 Students admitted into the program normally will receive financial assistance in the form of a tuition waiver and a stipend.
 As part of their training and in return for their stipends, students are expected to perform a minimum amount of services in return for their stipend by assisting the department as needed.

-The PhD degree in the field of Religion is a five to eight year program.
+Students pursuing the PhD degree in the field of Religion are given a maximum of eight years to complete the PhD program, although funding is typically provided for a period of five years, with exceptions made for special circumstances extending to six years.
 Students pursuing the PhD degree in the field of Religion must complete the following:

 • A minimum of 36 credit hours taken in 500-level and 600-level seminars.